-Learning in Depth (LiD) is an unusual program and tends, after the first simple description, to elicit enthusiasm from some people and hostility from others.
+Learning in Depth (LiD) is an unusual program and tends, after the first simple description, to elicit enthusiasm from some people and hesitation from others.
 While the basic idea is quite simple, we think the potential implications of the program for students, teachers, and schools are profound.

 In most of our literature we suggest beginning LiD as children start school.
 This is the ideal, but not always possible for many teachers.
 If you teach grade 6, for example, and are attracted by LiD, there is no reason not to start then.
 At the moment there are LiD programs beginning in all grades in some schools somewhere, even grade 12.